LithosNetwork/guides/guides/Ranks.md

 "You have been influential at this noble rank, swaying others with your wealth and experience."

 **Requirements**:
-- Existing rank of Artesan
+- Existing rank of Artisan
 - Cost of rank: 15,000₵
 - Has created a **Company**